michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 12. for neither from man had I received it and taught it, but by the revelation of Jeshu the Meshiha.

-13. For you have heard of my former manners in JudaismYehudoyutha, that I exceedingly persecuted the church of Aloha, and made it desolate.
+13. For you have heard of my former manners in Judaism

 14. And I excelled in Judaism more than many of the sons of my years who were of my kindred, and was exceedingly zealous for the doctrine of my fathers.